0

 The Investment

-This $200+ million redevelopment project will be funded entirely by private sector investment.
+This redevelopment project will be funded entirely by private sector investment of more than $200 million.
 Niagara Parks will not be investing any capital into this project but will continue as a strategic partner through the redevelopment and future operations.

-A long-term lease agreement and rent payment structure will be negotiated, similar to other arrangements Niagara Parks currently holds with Niagara City Cruises who operate the Boat Tour and Niagara Adventure Excursions who operate the Zipline to the Falls and the Whirlpool Adventure Course.
+Niagara Parks will retain ownership of the property with Pearle Hospitality becoming its newest tenant.
+Through the finalized lease agreement, Pearle Hospitality will be responsible for base and variable rent payments to Niagara Parks.
+This will be similar to other public-private partnerships Niagara Parks currently holds with Niagara City Cruises who operate the Boat Tour and Niagara Adventure Excursions who operate the Zipline to the Falls and the Whirlpool Adventure Course.

 Economic Impact to Niagara and to Ontario

-• Upfront private capital investment of $200+ million for the restoration and redevelopment of the station
+• Upfront private capital investment of $200+ million for the restoration and redevelopment of the power station

 • Attraction of a new tourism market to Niagara Parks, Niagara Falls, the Niagara region, and Ontario